 After an open or needle biopsy, you will be kept in a recovery or an observation unit for several hours to monitor for potential complications, including pain and bleeding.
 You may have blood drawn or repeat x-rays to monitor for bleeding.
 In some instances, you could go home after several hours of monitoring.
 Alternatively, you may be observed in the hospital overnight.

 Once it is deemed safe for you to go home, you are not to perform any heavy lifting or vigorous exercise for one to two weeks.
-You should continue to avoid aspirin-like drugs or blood thinning medications for at least one week or until your physician has instructed you that it is safe to take these.
+You should continue to avoid aspirin-like drugs or blood thinning medications for at least one week or until your clinician has instructed you that it is safe to take these.

 RENAL BIOPSY COMPLICATIONS